-- (1) No Separate Supporting Memorandum for Written Motion.
-The motion and any supporting memorandum must be contained in one document, except as otherwise allowed by this rule.
-The document must include the following: - (A) an initial separate section stating succinctly the precise relief sought and the specific grounds for the motion; and - (B) one or more additional sections including a recitation of relevant facts, supporting authority, and argument.
+- (a) Motion, Response, and Reply. - (1) Motion and Memorandum.
+Except as otherwise allowed by this rule, a motion and memorandum must be contained in the same document and include the following: - (A) an initial separate section stating succinctly the specific relief sought and the grounds for the relief; and - (B) a recitation of relevant facts, supporting authority, and argument. - (2) Exception to the Requirement to Include Facts and Supporting Authority.